servicerocket-labs/sbt-git-flow/README.md

     > sbt publish-local

+### Other settings

+This plugin is an extesntion to [sbt-release](https://github.com/sbt/sbt-release) so the settings supported by that plugin will be respected.

+For instance, you can run a non-interactive release by providing the argument `with-defaults` (tab completion works) to the `release` command.
+From command line use the follwoing command:

+    > sbt 'release with-defaults'

+  or alternatively from the `sbt` shell use the `release with-defaults` command.

+You can also optionally avoid running any tests by providing the `skip-tests` argument to the `release` command:

+    > sbt 'release skip-tests'

+For more information please refer to [sbt-release](https://github.com/sbt/sbt-release).

 ## License note
 This plugin is a fork of `com.twitter:sbt-gitflow` plugin by `Sam Ritchie`.

 [1]: https://dl.bintray.com/servicerocket/sbt-plugins/
 [2]: https://bintray.com